liquidmetal-dev/.github/profile/README.md

 ### :mag_right: How do i get started?

-Head on over to our [getting started](https://github.com/weaveworks-liquidmetal/getting-started) repo where we have documentation, demos and some automatcion goodies for you :tada:.
+Head on over to our [getting started](https://github.com/weaveworks-liquidmetal/getting-started) repo where we have documentation, demos and some automation goodies for you :tada:.

 ### :sparkles: What are the main projects?